 When it comes to caring for sponges, most of us probably don't handle things the way Maker suggests: She says we should clean our sponges as much as possible.
 "Some people think that, because they're using their sponge with soap and water, the sponge is getting clean as they use it — but that's just not true!" she says.
 Bits of food can get into the fibers, and if your sponge doesn't dry all the way, mildew and bacteria can grow in there, too.
 Maker cleans her sponges at least every other day in the dishwasher and lets them air-dry completely.

-The Bottom Line: Change out your sponges at least every four to six weeks!
+The Bottom Line: Change out your sponges at least every few weeks!

 Even if you clean and care for your sponges properly, you have to be ready and willing to let them go — and fairly often, Maker says.
 For her that's about every four to six weeks, as she has an excellent sponge maintenance routine; for the rest of us, it'll be more often.